serverless/dashboard/docs/integrations/index.md

 ## Adding your AWS Account
 Once you have [created an organization](../product/create-org.md) in Serverless Console you will be automatically be asked to add the AWS Account.
-Starting this process will start [syncing your resource](#synching-inventory) and will kick off the following in your AWS Account.
+Starting this process will start [syncing your resource](#synching-inventory) and will kick off the following in your AWS Account:

 1. Creation of [a set of IAM Roles](data-sources-and-roles.md#serverless-iam-roles) using CloudFormation.
 These roles are used to create additional infrastructure needed in your account.